-- A single grade of F will result in the student being dismissed from the program regardless of grade point average. - A second course grade lower than B will result in the student being dismissed from the program, regardless of grade point average.
+- Withdrawal from the same course more than once will be cause for dismissal from the program. - A single grade of F will result in the student being dismissed from the program regardless of grade point average.

+A second course grade lower than B will result in the student being dismissed from the program, regardless of grade point average.